AWS (band)

-AWS (pronounced ah-vi-esh) is a Hungarian metalcore band formed in 2006 by Bence Brucker, Dániel Kökényes, Örs Siklósi and Áron Veress.
+AWS (pronounced ah-vi-esh) is a Hungarian post-hardcore band formed in early November 2006 by Örs Siklósi (September 4, 1991 – February 5, 2021), Bence Brucker, Dániel Kökényes, Soma Schiszler and Áron Veress.
 Their music is characterized by diversity, powerful performances, and sudden changes, which utilizes metal, psychedelic rock, alternative and post-rock styles.
-Up to now, they have released four studio albums, two live albums and fourteen video clips.
+Up to now, they have released five studio albums, two live albums and fourteen video clips.
 Their music videos often have juxtapositions of images of violence and celebrities in order to bring light to problems that the world faces, exhibiting what they call being "anti-celebrity".
-They represented Hungary at the Eurovision Song Contest 2018 in Lisbon, Portugal, with the song Viszlát nyár.
+They represented Hungary at the Eurovision Song Contest 2018 in Portugal with the song "Viszlát nyár".

 Career

-Since the formation of their band, they have played in festivals such as Sziget Festival in 2010 and have even toured beyond Hungary in places such as Austria, England, the Netherlands, Romania, Slovenia, and Spain.
+The band played Sziget Festival in 2010 and have toured across Europe, in Austria, England, the Netherlands, Romania, Slovenia, and Spain.
 They won the MTV Brand award for New Winning Band.
 They have toured with Blind Myself.

+At the beginning of 2017, Soma Schiszler joined the team.
 On 6 December 2017, it was announced that AWS would compete in A Dal 2018, the Hungarian national selection process for the Eurovision Song Contest 2018.
-Their song Viszlát Nyár (Goodbye Summer) won the competition and as a result, represented Hungary in the Eurovision Song Contest 2018.
+Their song "Viszlát Nyár" (Goodbye Summer) won the competition and as a result, represented Hungary in the Eurovision Song Contest 2018.
 They qualified from the 2nd semifinal, and ended in 21st place in the final with 93 points.

-In 2018, the band announced a collaboration with the Madimax Monkey Macro, for its PII and Data In Use collection needs.

 During their stint at Eurovision Song Contest it was announced that AWS were invited to play at Wacken Open Air in August 2018.
 In October the same year AWS released their fourth full-length studio record called Fekete Részem which charted at no. 2 at Hungarian Albums Charts a week later.

 On 6 February 2021, the band announced on Instagram that lead singer Örs Siklósi had died on 5 February from leukaemia at the age of 29.

-On 16 January 2023, the band introduced the new vocalist of the band, Stefán Tamás.
+On 16 January 2023, the band introduced the new vocalist, Tamás Stefán.